Max-109/Glance/README.md

 ##### Inheritance

-The best example of inheritance in Glance is `BaseAgent`.
+`BaseAgent` is the simplest inheritance example in Glance.
 The app has several concrete agents, and they all share the same base agent structure.

 ```python
 class BaseAgent(ABC):